thewaspcat/qa-portfolio/docs/manual/TC_LOGIN_001.md

 ---

 ## 8. Status
-- **Pass:** User is redirected to homepage, logged in state confirmed, UI elements visible
+- **Pass:** User is redirected to dasboard, logged in state confirmed, UI elements visible
-- **Fail:** User is not redirected, homepage does not display correctly, or session is not created
+- **Fail:** User is not redirected, dashboard does not display correctly, or session is not created

 ---